Jaime Rodríguez: Managerial career

-Since 2009, he is President of the Salvadoran Institute of Sport (INDES) and was appointed coordinator of the El Salvador national team and in 2007 became the assistant coach of the Cuscatlecos.
+In 2009, he became President of the Salvadoran Institute of Sport (INDES) and was appointed coordinator of the El Salvador national team and in 2007 became the assistant coach of the Cuscatlecos.

-Rodríguez has participated in a charity match to raise funds for earthquake victims in his native El Salvador.
+Rodríguez participated in a charity match to raise funds for earthquake victims in his native El Salvador.

 In 2012, Rodríguez was named member of the football commission of FIFA.

+Death

+Rodríguez died from a cardiac arrest on 14 September 2025, at the age of 66.